Reviewed by William Demaree

 “The Marks of Aegis” is in many ways typical of the stories in this collection.
 It is short (this one is barely two pages).
 The narrative is slight, abstract, or even perplexing, but the imagery carries a lot of emotional weight—readers will feel these stories before they understand them, if ever.
 These are not the typical “well-made” short stories; teachers would have a bitch of a time using them to illustrate that old “exposition-rising action-climax-denouement” paradigm.
 Often, Jarboe’s stories are not formal narratives but dystopian snapshots or the seemingly random musings of androids or humans well on their way to becoming cyborgs.
 The pieces often feel like dark lyrical prose poems set in some future too close for comfort to our present.

 Some of Jarboe’s stories are more traditional, in a way, and still have those wonderful, visceral images.
 For instance, another of my favorites in the collection, “We Did Not Know We Were Giants,” reads like a creation myth, a first-person account of an ancient people’s relationship with their gods.
-In the collection’s notes, Jarboe reports that the story has echoes of The Book of Job, and indeed the story is aswirl with the language of numinosity, especially in the scene in which the young narrator confronts the God of Storms:
+In the collection’s notes, Jarboe reports that the story has echoes of the Book of Job, and indeed the story is aswirl with the language of numinousness, especially in the scene in which the young narrator confronts the God of Storms: